 Maricris has been with the Clinical research industry for over 12 years.
-She has handled various Phases of Clinical Trials and wide range of Therapeutic Areas.
+She has handled various phases of Clinical Trials and a wide range of therapeutic areas.
 She has experience in Clinical Trial Management, Quality Management and Training, Business Development and Line Management.
-Maricris has a degree of Public Health from the University of the Philippines Manila and a licensed Medical Technologist.
+Maricris has a degree of Public Health from the University of the Philippines Manila and is a licensed medical technologist.

 Maricris first worked in GlaxoSmithKline Philippines as a Clinical Trial Assistant then promoted to a Clinical Research Associate in 2007 where she has handled several Phase II-IV Vaccine Trials and Epidemiological Studies.
 Maricris joined IQVIA (Formerly Quintiles) in 2009 as a Clinical Research Associate II handling also several Phase II-III Vaccine Clinical Trials where she also served as a Lead CRA.
 In 2011, Maricris joined Covance Asia Pacific as a Senior Clinical Research Associate where she experienced several Phase II-III and Registry Trials in Infectious Diseases, Endocrinology (Diabetes and CKD), Psychiatry/ CNS (Schizophrenia, Bipolar 1 and Major Depressive Disorder), Cardiology, Oncology and Hematology Studies.
 She has also been a Clinical Team Lead for studies in Asia Pacific including Philippines and South Korea.
 She is also a certified Clinical Quality Control Assessor conducting Quality Visits for Asia Pacific.